matteoem/Personal-Projects/Clustering California Housing Price Dataset/README.md

 From the distribution of each feature in each cluster we noticed how the map of tax revenue seems to be very similar in distribution to the clusterization that we obtained, which is promising.
-Although the poorest cluster and the wealthiest cluster seems to be overllapped on the coast, this could be interpreted as high social inequality( ” Economic inequality in Los Angeles is driven by an expanding population at the bottom of the income and wealth distributions together with a growing share held by those at the top”.
+Although the poorest cluster and the wealthiest cluster seems to be overllapped on the coast, this could be interpreted as high social inequality (”Economic inequality in Los Angeles is driven by an expanding population at the bottom of the income and wealth distributions together with a growing share held by those at the top”).
 [Source](https://knowledge.luskin.ucla.edu/wp-content/uploads/2018/01/Haynes-Report_WideningDivide_Ong_UCLA_1.3.2017.pdf)